To learn about educational requirements to work in cyber security and explore certification opportunities, check out cyber security courses near you.

 Cybersecurity policies are ultimately in place to protect data.
 Their stringency can be governed by an industry sector and the regulatory and compliance characteristics that come with them—whether it’s a financial, military, legal, educational, medical or government organization.
 Protecting that data means securing the networks, applications and devices that handle sensitive information, including sensitive information, personally identifiable information (PII), financial data, or intellectual property.
 Accidental exposure or unauthorized access to this data could unleash negative consequences including legal action, government-imposed fines and even the collapse of the business itself.

-Because there’s so much data to secure and so many technologies enable it to move and be used effectively, there are many career paths you can take if you want to work in cybersecurity.
+Because there’s so much data to secure and so many technologies enable it to move and be used effectively, there are many cybersecurity career paths you can take if you want to work in cybersecurity.
 It can go beyond just working with technology—savviness around risk management, regulatory frameworks and legislation, sometimes at a global scale, might be prerequisites for the job.
 Increasingly, cybersecurity is, to a certain degree, everybody’s responsibility.

 4 Common Cybersecurity Hats